Code-Institute-Submissions/SofiaHorvath91-ucd_project_4_MayResub/README.md

 Blog Page - Check All Feedbacks\
 ![Blog Page - Check All Feedbacks](/static/img/readme/page-blog3.png)

-User stories :
+User stories\
-  * As an authenticated user, I expect to be able to give star-based rating and/or written feedback about the site
+As an authenticated user, I expect to be able to give star-based rating and/or written feedback about the site\
-  * As an authenticated user, I expect to be able to recommend an item what the I miss from the list of existing items
+As an authenticated user, I expect to be able to recommend an item what the I miss from the list of existing items\
-  * As an authenticated user, I expect to the feedbacks and recommendations given here appear in the approprite section of my profile
+As an authenticated user, I expect to the feedbacks and recommendations given here appear in the approprite section of my profile\
-  * As an authenticated user, I expect to be able to check all exisiting feedbacks
+As an authenticated user, I expect to be able to check all exisiting feedbacks\
-  * As an authenticated user, I expect to be able to delete my feedbacks from list of all feedbacks
+As an authenticated user, I expect to be able to delete my feedbacks from list of all feedbacks\
-  * As an authenticated admin user, I expect to be able to delete any feedback item from list
+As an authenticated admin user, I expect to be able to delete any feedback item from list\
-  * As a not authenticated user, I expect to not to see this page
+As a not authenticated user, I expect to not to see this page\

 * __Footer__
   * The footer section includes copyrights and it also allows to share this website with other people through social media sites and email via social share buttons.